manolo/gwt-polymer-todo-list/docs/widgets-applogic.md

      _**Tip**: You can use widget attributes to quick define certain actions like `entryAnimation='fade-in-animation'`._

      _**Note**: When there are attributes in the component no mapped to a java method, you can use the `attributes` key, like we do in the `Cancel` and `OK` buttons.
-Visit [paper-dialog page](https://elements.polymer-project.org/elements/paper-dialog) and pay attention to behaviors in the API Reference section_
+Visit [paper-dialog page](https://elements.polymer-project.org/elements/paper-dialog) and pay attention to behaviors in the API Reference section for additional details_

 2. Add all fields defined in the `Main.ui.xml` file to the `Main.java` class.